ragokan/okito/README.md

 # Local Storage
 ### *OkitoStorage* is a way to save variables to the local storage.
 ### It works like SharedPereferences but it is synchronous or GetStorage.
-#### *OkitoStorage* is blazingly fast because in read operations, it uses memory to get data instead of reading from disk everytime!
+#### *OkitoStorage* is blazingly fast because in read operations it uses memory to get data instead of reading from disk everytime!

 ```dart
 // To use, you should init the storage, it is not required for web but required for all other platforms.